Hi everyone! Welcome back to Melissa Making Cents!

-The news and stats on the programs are dismal, but if you google TEPSLF Success, you will see a number of people that have had success.
+The news and stats on the programs haven't been as good as they could be, but more and more people are finding success.
+If you google TEPSLF Success, you will see a number of people that have had success.
 Tides are turning, as people are figuring out the process.
 Get the process started ASAP if you think you will apply.
 The T stands for Temporary, and when the money runs out the opportunity is gone!

 Until next time…… This is Melissa Making Cents!